blockchainsllc/in3-docs/docs/api-cmd.rst

 Incubed can be used as a command-line utility or as a tool in Bash scripts.
 This tool will execute a JSON-RPC request and write the result to standard output.

+If you want to read more about it this might a short blogpost : https://blog.slock.it/blockchain-in-a-shell-45b6626dc2c0 .

 Usage
 #####